HerodotusDev/hdp-cairo/crates/state_server/README.md

 - Create new Merkle tries with custom or auto-generated IDs
 - Update tries with key-value pairs (hex or decimal)
 - Retrieve root hashes of tries (Keccak256)
-- Generate inclusion proofs for keys
+- Generate inclusion/non-inclusion proofs for keys
+- Generate update proofs for state changes
 - Access to multiple tries (via DashMap)
-- Persistent storage using SQLite (via trie-builder and pathfinder-storage) and a custom implementation of the `TrieDB` trait.
+- Persistent storage using SQLite
 - JSON API with robust error handling
+- Support for temporary mutations with proof generation

 ## Implementation